Frequently Asked Questions

 If there is a boil order, can I drink Reverse Osmosis Water?

-A For the safety of you and all members of your family, even water treated by Reverse Osmosis should be boiled during a boil order.
+For the safety of you and all members of your family, even water treated by Reverse Osmosis should be boiled during a boil order.
 While the Reverse Osmosis process runs water through filters that trap most unwanted elements and bacteria, it does not serve as a sterilization process.
 Once the boil order is lifted, be sure to empty the tank of water processed by the RO system.
 This will allow the system to treat water that has passed the safety inspection of your water provider.

 Do you deliver on Saturdays?